What is cloud detection and response (CDR)?

 Cloud detection and response for hybrid and multi-cloud environments

 Your organization probably doesn’t work in just one cloud.
-You’re likely managing workloads across AWS, Azure and Google Cloud, with some legacy infrastructure still on-prem.
+You’re likely managing workloads across AWS, Azure, Google Cloud, and OCI with some legacy infrastructure still on-prem.

-That complexity creates gaps.
+These hybrid environments and complexity create gaps.
 And, attackers know how to find them.
-Cloud detection and response help you close those gaps by giving you unified visibility and response across every environment you manage.
+Cloud detection and response helps you close those gaps by giving you unified visibility and response across every environment you manage.

 The ENISA Cloud Security Guide highlights the challenges of securing multi-cloud environments, where threat visibility and coordination often break down.